Business Mistakes to Avoid When Starting a Business

 We all have them.
 Unfortunately, sometimes our strengths or weaknesses don’t fit well with the business model we want to use, leading to disastrous results.
 For example, if you’re not a friendly, outgoing type of person with good people skills, retail is not for you.
 It doesn’t matter how many years you’ve dreamed of opening that ice cream parlor or bookstore, it’s not for you.

 Helena Rubinstein, the first self-made female millionaire, didn’t become rich selling face cream; she became rich selling beauty. ("There are no ugly women,” she used to say, “only lazy ones”.)
-If your new business is going to be successful, you need to know what you’re actually selling and craft your Unique Selling Proposition accordingly.
+If your new business is going to be successful, you need to know what you’re actually selling and craft your unique selling proposition accordingly.

 Ninety-five percent of businesses will not make money when they first open and a large proportion of new businesses will not make significant money for years.
-(The exception, the five percent that make money when they first open, is for businesses that are actually just “carry-overs”, employees who become contractors, a fairly common practice in industries such as IT.)
+(The exception, the five percent that makes money when they first open, is for businesses that are actually just “carry-overs”, employees who become contractors, a fairly common practice in industries such as IT.)

 Which means you (and your family) have to have enough money to live on while your new business is getting established, as well as enough money for the business to survive and grow.
 Not getting the money to do this lined up before you start your small business is a serious business mistake.